briangershon/typescript-webpack-starter/README.md

-# vanilla-ts-webpack
+# typescript-webpack-starter

-Vanilla JavaScript starter with TypeScript and Webpack.
+JavaScript starter with TypeScript and webpack.

 * Includes a development environment with:
   * webpack configuration for dev and production
   * Prettier config
+  * Github Action workflow to test build

 ## Customizing